gluster/gluster-kubernetes/docs/design/gluster-block-provisioning.md

-Because this approach will use one gluster file volume to host many loopback files, it will allow us to support a much larger number of volumes with a given cluster and given hardware, easily scalin to thousands and ten thousands of volumes.
+Because this approach will use one gluster file volume to host many loopback files, it will allow us to support a much larger number of volumes with a given cluster and given hardware, easily scaling to thousands and ten thousands of volumes.

 A block device can not be used (R/W) by more than one entity at a time without risking data corruption.
 Hence